 On the other hand, if seated correctly in its cone, it can be extremely strong, reliable and a great added benefit.

-Finally, latex tubes are known to be somewhat delicate.
-They are susceptible to oil, daylight, heat and uneven expansion.
 It is advisable to change the tube every time a tire is changed.

-This explains why latex tubes are not often suggested for quick everyday rides.
+The above warnings explain why latex tubes are not often suggested for quick everyday rides.

 CHALLENGE: SEAMLESS LATEX INNER TUBE